Vishnu Rests on the Cosmic Ocean

 Virtual Tour of the Exhibition

 Tour this exhibit virtually by clicking below.
-For more about the filming of this exhibition and the collaboration between Emory's Center for Digital Scholarship and the Carlos Musem, visit HERE.
+For more about the filming of this exhibition and the collaboration between Emory's Center for Digital Scholarship and the Carlos Museum, visit HERE.

 This class has benefited from virtual visits from distinguished art historians from the Brooklyn Museum, Middlebury College, and Haverford College discuss the many forms in which Vishnu descends to earth to restore cosmic order and balance.
 All of these lectures have been recorded and can be viewed HERE.